knowlab/daindex/README.md

 ## Tutorials

-- This tutorial provides a basic use case for the DAindex: [DAindex-tutorial.ipynb](./DAindex-tutorial.ipynb).
+- We provide a basic use case for the deterioration-allocation index: [basic_tutorial.ipynb](./tutorials/basic_tutorial.ipynb).
 - More tutorials will be added, including those for replicating studies on HiRID and MIMIC datasets.

 ## Contact